-An imperial residence combining the functions of a monastery and a palace: that was the grand design which Emperor Charles VI had in mind for Klosterneuburg Monastery.
+An imperial residence combining the functions of a abbey and a palace: that was the grand design which Emperor Charles VI had in mind for Klosterneuburg Abbey.
 However, during his lifetime only approximately one eighth of the planned construction was completed.

 The unfinished building project